vincmazet/bip/_sources/labs/lab1.md

   You should only observe a single star.

 * What is the dynamic of this image (_i.e._ the minimum and maximum values of the intensities)?

+* Sketch (on a paper) how would be the histogram of the image.

 * Adjust the intensity range with the arguments `vmin` and `vmax` of the function `matplotlib.pyplot.imshow` to observe other objects, most of them being galaxies.